Cancellation/Withdrawal Refunds & Policies

 A cancellation occurs when a student decides not to attend classes for a semester prior to the first day of classes for that semester.
 A student's schedule cannot be cancelled on or after the first class day.
-Cancellations and related refund requests must be in writing, addressed to the Cashier's Office or by email and made prior to the first day of classes for the semester.
+Cancellations and related refund requests must be in writing, addressed to Student Financial Accounts or by the contact us form and made prior to the first day of classes for the semester.
 For cancellations, all tuition, fees, and meal plans will be refunded at 100%.
 If a student has a housing assignment on campus, Campus Living and Learning will determine the refund and any related fees.
 The student must contact Campus Living & Learning to inform that office that they will not be attending.
 Financial aid for the term is cancelled and returned to the programs.

 Beginning the first class day of a semester, students are no longer permitted to drop all of their classes in Bearweb; therefore, they must schedule an exit interview with a representative of the Paul L. Foster Success Center (PLFSC) in order to withdraw from the University.
 For a nursing student on the Dallas campus wishing to withdraw from the University during the semester, will need to secure clearance from a Coordinator in the Success Center on the Dallas campus.

 If the student fails to schedule an exit interview with the PLFSC and simply stops attending, then tuition, fees, meal plans and other applicable charges will not be adjusted on the student's account.
 Financial aid credits, however, may be reversed as required by federal regulations.
 Any other procedure will lead to failure in all courses for which the student is registered.
 Under no circumstance does notification to professors or dropping classes constitute an official University Withdrawal.